We Should Stop Saying “People of Color” When We Mean “Black People”

 To reiterate, the use of “person of color” is legitimate and there are plenty of situations where it’s appropriate to use the term.
 One example is if you are discussing why Hollywood should take greater steps for inclusion and diversity, it makes perfect sense to use “people of color” to describe the issue.

 Several racial and ethnic communities (including white people) are negatively affected by the school-to-prison pipeline or police brutality.
-However, the oppressive systems which spur these phenomena impact the Black community to a much greater degree and were designed for that specific outcome.
-Other groups might face housing discrimination, but the history of redlining in America is specifically a response to Black people migrating from the South to northern and western cities.
+However, the oppressive systems which spur these phenomena impact the Black community to a much greater degree (and to an extent were historically designed for that specific outcome).
+Other groups might face housing discrimination, but the history of redlining in America is a specific response to Black people migrating from the South to northern and western cities.

 When President Franklin D. Roosevelt signed Executive Order 9066, Japanese citizens were forced into internment camps.
 Describing that period as act of racism against “people of color” erases the extremely specific historical wrongdoing towards Japanese Americans.
 When President Trump makes fun of Sen. Elizabeth Warren by calling her “Pocahontas,” that dig is disrespectful to Native people, not “people of color.”